Research projects

 Initial situation

-Even before the pandemic, the use of videos and other learning content to support learning processes increased strongly.
-Due to the closure of many educational institutions, such as universities, the use of learning videos as a learning method has increased even more.
+Even before the pandemic, the use of videos and other learning content to support learning processes was already on the rise.
+Due to the closure of many educational institutions, such as universities, the use of learning videos as a learning method has risen sharply again.
 In addition, the University of Kassel is pursuing...[more]

 KI-BA